yaudalah/JDT11-React-Day3/README.md

 ## Available Scripts

-If using Yarn please ==delete the package-lock.json first==: and
+If using Yarn please DELETE the package-lock.json first:

 ### `yarn install`
 ### `yarn start`

-If using NPM:
+If using NPM no need to change anything just run these commands:

 ### `npm install`
 ### `npm start`